zenhack/layout-dsl/grammar.md

 # Integer literals

 An integer literal is a sequence of digits representing an integer constant.
-An optional prefix may be used to set a decimal base: 0o or | 0O for octal, 0d or 0D for decimal, 0x or 0X for hexadecimal, 0b or 0B for binary.
+An optional prefix may be used to set a base: 0o or 0O for octal, 0d or 0D for decimal, 0x or 0X for hexadecimal, 0b or 0B for binary.
 If no prefix is supplied, any literal starting with a "0" is interpreted as octal, and any literal starting with a digit 1-9 is interpreted as decimal.
-In hexadecimal literals, letters a-f and A-F represent values 10 through 15.
+In hexadecimal literals, letters a-f and A-F represent (decimal) values 10 through 15.

 ```
 int_lit             = decimal_lit | octal_lit | hex_lit | binary_lit | "0" .